opiproject/opi-prov-life/COORDINATION.md

 ## 2: Driver Ready Check

 The race condition to consider is when the Host is first to boot before the infrastrastructure is ready to serve to the Host its boot image (from a port or a disk hanging off the infrastructure device (DPU/IPU)).
 To ensure that the port / disk is ready to be used by the Host, the driver running in the UEFI / BIOS should check that the infrastructure is ready before trying to PXE boot or to read the boot disk.
 Infrastructure devices acting as either a Host peripheral or as an independent entity will benefit from this 'ready' check.
-This ready check enables the common case of shared power across IPU and server(s), and enables parallel startup of the IPU and attached host(s) once shared power is applied.
+This ready check enables the common case of shared power across DPU/IPU and server(s), and enables parallel startup of the DPU/IPU and attached host(s) once shared power is applied.
 The infrastructure devices must be ready on the PCIe bus(es) at enumeration time which allows the driver to address the race condition.

 ### Virtio-net